-Acute injuries, such as strains, sprains, and shoulder injuries
+- Acute injuries, such as strains, sprains.

-Repetitive-use injuries such as carpal tunnel syndrome
+- Repetitive-use injuries such as carpal tunnel syndrome

-Traumatic injuries, such as post-motor vehicle accident with cervical strain/sprain
+- Traumatic injuries, such as post-motor vehicle accident with cervical strain/sprain

-Chronic issues such as frozen shoulder and arthritis
+- Chronic issues such as frozen shoulder and arthritis

 Edited By Author on August 24, 2017